Dreamscape (video game): Plot

 It is at this point that Wilson's own memories end, but the Scarecrow Guide informs him that all Dreamscapes are connected, and he will be able to uncover the truth of Amelia's disappearance if he continues searching.
 He begins by going back to the barn and discovering Amelia's necklace.
 While there, he remembers a conversation he had with Amelia the day before the wedding, where she expressed concern for Frank after he called her and told her to cancel the wedding.
-As a result of this, she told Wilson she didn't want him at the wedding in case he did something stupid.
-Wilson recalls a telephone conversation he’d overheard Frank having one day at the airfield, and realizes that this conversation was the one Amelia was referring to.
+As a result of this, she told Wilson she did not want him at the wedding in case he did something stupid.
+Wilson recalls a telephone conversation he had overheard Frank having one day at the airfield, and realizes that this conversation was the one Amelia was referring to.
 He remembers that Frank told her to meet him at their “special spot” so they could talk.
 This “special spot” is a lake where Amelia and Frank had their one and only date many years prior.
-When Wilson reaches the lake, he learns that Frank downed Amelia in a fit of anger when she told him she intended to follow through and marry Wilson, telling her that if he couldn’t have her, no one could.
+When Wilson reaches the lake, he learns that Frank downed Amelia in a fit of anger when she told him she intended to follow through and marry Wilson, telling her that if he could not have her, no one could.

 Having discovered the truth to Amelia's disappearance, Wilson enters Frank's Dreamscape so he can make him face his guilt.
 However, Frank is now an old man with dementia, and as such his Dreamscape is highly chaotic and distorted.
 In the middle of Frank's Dreamscape Wilson finds Amelia's necklace again, and Frank finally accepts his guilt.
 Back in the present Wilson dies moments later, content that he has now discovered the truth.